Textualize/textualize-see/README.md

 see application.py
 ```

-If you add two arguments, then the first should be an action, and the second should be a path.
+If you add two arguments, then the first should be an *action*, and the second should be a path.

 ```
 see edit application.py